 DC -DC converters intended for stepping up car battery voltage are often configured around a switched mode type of power supply (SMPSU) or a power multivibrator, driving a transformer.

-The power converter explained in this article employs the device TL 497A integrated circuit from Texas Instruments.
+The 12V to 30 V power converter explained in this article employs the device TL 497A integrated circuit from Texas Instruments.
 This particular IC facilitates excellent voltage regulation with minimal output noise to be accomplished pretty conveniently, and likewise ensures high conversion performance.

 How the Circuit Works

-The converter detailed here uses a flyback topology.
+The high current converter circuit detailed here uses a flyback topology.
 The flyback theory appears to be the most suitable and functional technique of getting an immediate output voltage originating from a lower direct input voltage.

-The main switching component in the converter is actually a power SIPMOS transistor T1 (see Fig. 1).
+The main switching component in this boost converter circuit is actually a power SIPMOS transistor T1 (see Fig. 1).
 During its conduction period, the current passing through L1 increases exponentially with time.

 During the ON time of the switching cycle, the inductor stores the induced magnetic energy.